IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

 ```

 Required fields:
-- id: ID of an existing creditMemo
+- id: ID of an existing credit memo

 Variables:
 ```